Antietam Battle Detail

 - Technically, the Battle of Antietam was a slight tactical victory for the Union because Robert E. Lee withdrew his army from the battle first.
 More realistically, the battle was a tactical draw, as both armies suffered heavy casualties and neither was a clear victor.

 - Strategically, the Battle of Antietam was a Union victory because it forced Robert E. Lee to end his Maryland Campaign and withdraw back to Virginia.

-- President Lincoln and Union General-in-Chief Henry Halleck were so upset that General McClellan did not pursue Lee’s army during it retreat into Virginia after the Battle of Antietam that Lincoln relieved McClellan of his command on November 7, 1862.
+- President Lincoln and Union General-in-Chief Henry Halleck were so upset that General McClellan did not pursue Lee’s army during its retreat into Virginia after the battle that Lincoln relieved McClellan of his command on November 7, 1862.

-- President Lincoln used the Union’s strategic victory at the Battle of Antietam as an opportunity to issue the Emancipation Proclamation on September 22, 1862.
+- President Lincoln used the Union’s strategic victory at Antietam as an opportunity to issue the Emancipation Proclamation on September 22, 1862.